EmmanuelPure0x1/SQL/SQL_Syntax_Commands.md

 **UPDATE <name> SET <column> = <new value> WHERE <column> = <existing value>**
 - Updates data in a specific table based on value in a column
-- Example: UPDATE sample SET name = 'Dev' WHERE name = 'Hubert'
+- Example: UPDATE sample SET name = 'Pure0x1' WHERE name = 'Emmanuel'

 **DELETE FROM <name> WHERE <column> = <value>**
 - Removes a row based on a value in a column
-- Example: DELETE FROM sample WHERE name = 'Dev'
+- Example: DELETE FROM sample WHERE name = 'Emmanuel'

 **DROP <name>**
 - Deletes an entire table